onlyabhinav/cloudworks/blog_content/postgres_deployment_blog.md

-# Meta-Magic: Automating Postgres Deployments with psql Meta-Commands and DB_TOOL
+# Meta-Magic: Automating Postgres Deployments with psql Meta-Commands and G3

 Database deployments can be challenging, especially when managing multiple environments and ensuring consistency across releases.
-Recently, our team automated Postgres deployments using DB_TOOL, our in-house deployment tool, and I wanted to share our approach.
+Recently, our team automated Postgres deployments using G3, our in-house deployment tool, and I wanted to share our approach.

 ## The Challenge

 Manual database deployments are error-prone and time-consuming.
 We needed a solution that would ensure consistency, support rollbacks, and provide clear verification of deployment success.

-The key was finding the right balance between automation and control.
+Previously, we were using Liquibase for Postgres deployments, but it came with a significant security concern: we had to store the schema owner password in Liquibase configuration files.
+This posed a security risk and didn't align with our compliance requirements.

+While we had G3 as our in-house deployment tool, it didn't support Postgres deployments.
+The key was extending G3 to handle Postgres while addressing the security gaps we faced with Liquibase.

 ## Our Solution: Structure and Simplicity